 The RJ-45 jack connects to a PoE Ethernet port.
-POTTR uses Fast Ethernet for it’s network connection, which makes it compatible with virtually any PoE router or switch port.
-POTTR is completely powered from the PoE Ethernet port, therefore configure the port to supply power to POTTR, or install a PoE power injector for proper operation.
-POTTR will run as soon as PoE power is applied.
+POTTR uses Ethernet for its network connection, which makes it compatible with virtually any PoE router or switch port.
+POTTR is completely powered from the PoE Ethernet port, therefore requires no external power supply or wall transformer.
+POTTR will power up and run as soon as PoE power is activated on its Ethernet connection.

-More technical detail is available in the POTTR User’s Guide, including the SMTP command and status listings.
-Download the guide from the Datasheet link in the menu above.
+More technical detail is available, including the SMTP command and status listings, from the Resources link in the main menu.

-POTTR is very light weight, and does not require anything more than the two electrical connections mentioned above.
-Mount POTTR anywhere near your POTS or Ethernet punch blocks.
-POTTR is very low power and can be tucked into a small space anywhere in an equipment room.
+POTTR is compact and does not require anything more than the two electrical connections mentioned above.
+Mount POTTR anywhere near your phones or demarcation points.
+POTTR is very low power and can be mounted into any small space in an equipment room or network closet.

 Contact us for more information on how POTTR can specifically help address your organization.
 We are dedicated to providing the best service and product possible.